T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 3 Red and Blue Teaming.md

 #### [Operational Purple Teaming for Defenders](https://red.0xbad53c.com/training/operational-purple-teaming-for-defenders)
 This hands-on training connects red and blue in a series of live attack-defense exercises and demos.
 The group of participants will work as one team against a simulated threat actor, APT 0x00, with full disclosure of the attacker’s progress and technical insights on the executed techniques.
 The adversary’s capability and stealth will steadily improve over the course of the training.
-This training is frequently taught at various security conferences such as Brucon and Black hat
+This training is frequently taught at various security conferences such as Brucon and Black Hat

 ##### Cost
 The training cost for a 3-day training is **€1892**\* (excl.
 VAT).